Bianconeri21/todo-list/README.md

 # Todo-List

-### This is a sipmle todo-list written by ReactJS and Redux Toolkit
+### This is a simple todo-list written by ReactJS and Redux Toolkit